DataAnalyticsEngineering/nfdi-demonstrator/README.md

 1. Install dependencies

-This demonstrator requires a Python installation with version >=3.11.
-The Python version can be changed easily, e.g., by using [`pyenv`](https://github.com/pyenv/pyenv).
+- This demonstrator requires a Python installation with version >=3.11.
+The Python version can be changed, e.g., using [`pyenv`](https://github.com/pyenv/pyenv).

-Since this demonstrator is based on PyTorch, the prerequisites on <https://pytorch.org/get-started/locally/> apply.
+- Since this demonstrator is based on PyTorch, the prerequisites on <https://pytorch.org/get-started/locally/> apply.

-To compile the PyTorch model a C++ compiler is required.
-For this, the `build-essential` package on Ubuntu is enough, for example.
+- Optional: To compile the PyTorch model, a C++ compiler is required.
+On Ubuntu, the `build-essential` package is enough.

 2. Clone repository